Fabber12/water-graphene/README.md

 ### Usage

-1. Navigate into `lammps/CA/0-replica/` and run LAMMPS simulations (replace `X` with number of MPI processes):
+1. Navigate into `lammps/CA/0-replica/` and run LAMMPS simulations (replace `X` with MPI ranks):

    ```bash
    mpirun -np X lmp_mpi -in Wet.in
    ```
 2. Repeat for `1-replica` and `2-replica` in sequence.
-3. Post-process .dump output files by running MATLAB scripts:
+3. Post-process trajectory output files by running MATLAB scripts:

     ```bash
     post-processing/CA/
                     ├── CA_data_parser.m         # Reads dump files from lammps/CA/*-replica/, produces wet_*.mat
-                    └── CA_trend.m               # Loads wet_*.mat, compute CA mean ± SE, and plot trend with error bars
+                    └── CA_trend.m               # Loads wet_*.mat, computes the mean contact angle (CA) ± standard error, and plots trend with error bars
     ```
 > Notes
-> - Ensure that each simulation completes before invoking MATLAB scripts to guarantee all data is available for analysis.
+> - Ensure that each simulation completes before running MATLAB scripts to guarantee all data is available for analysis.
+> - It's possible to leverage `lammps/TBR/add_OH.m` script to create a new graphene oxide and then run an equilibration simulation to generate your own relaxed graphene oxide configuration.
+(Paths and settings in the MATLAB code have to be adjusted).

 ## Density Profile (DP)

-This section describes how to compute the water density profile across the graphene interface using a single LAMMPS simulation followed by MATLAB and python post‑processing.
+This section describes how to compute the water density profile across the graphene interface using a single LAMMPS simulation followed by MATLAB and python post-processing.

 ### Overview